-My job is to work with K-12 (which means mostly high school) computer science teachers on curriculum issues related to Microsoft products.
-I maintain a blog with helpful information for teachers, speak at conferences, give training at various times and places, review and help develop curriculum resources, answer questions via email, IM and phone, and generally try to make myself useful.
-I am also an advocate for educators to Microsoft.
-I spend a good bit of time talking to people in development groups about ways they can add features to products, especially Visual Studio, to help teachers teach better.
+My job was to work with K-12 (which means mostly high school) computer science teachers on curriculum issues related to Microsoft products.
+I maintained a blog with helpful information for teachers, spoke at conferences, gave training at various times and places, reviewed and helped develop curriculum resources, answer questions via email, IM and phone, and generally tried to make myself useful.
+I was also an advocate for educators to Microsoft.
+I spent a good bit of time talking to people in development groups about ways they can add features to products, especially Visual Studio, to help teachers teach better.

 Have you ever met Bill Gates?

 I met Bill Gates once.
 I was part of a small group of people who meet with him to review some tools related to CS education.
 He sat next to me while I demonstrated some software.
 It was a very interesting experience.

 Have you even been to Bill Gates’ house?

 I have seen his house from the water on a couple of dinner cruises but I have never been invited to his house.

 Have you ever met any other famous computer people?

 I have met Ray Ozzie (MSFT Chief Software Architect for a while), Steve Ballmer, Jim Miller, Jim Grey, Tony Hoare and Robert Scoble all of Microsoft at the time I met them.
 I was able to meet Grace Hopper who is my personal hero in the industry several times.
 I also met Ken Olsen (founder of Digital Equipment) once.

 What do you think of LINUX?

 I think it is great that there is an operating system like LINUX available for people to play with, view the source code of, and generally use as a learning tool.
 I would not want to have to use it on a regular basis though.
 I have used various forms of UNIX off and on for over 30 years and never been favorably impressed with its usability.
 If I want to use an old fashioned operating system I have an account on a VMS system.